 - The last day to receive a 100% refund is Day 5 of a session

 - No refunds will be issued after Day 5 of a session.

 - Students who are dismissed from the intensive English program because they did not follow policies and procedures will not receive any refunds for tuition or fees.

-- Students who wish to withdraw from the program should speak with the Global Engagement Office before withdrawing.
+- Students who wish to withdraw from the program should speak with the International Affairs before withdrawing.

 Payment Policy: The following policies are in effect for tuition payment:

 - Tuition is expected to be paid in full by Day 1, but no later than Day 5.

 - No payment plan is available for the Intensive English Program.

 - Students that do not pay their tuition or provide scholarship letters by Day 5 risk being withdrawn from the program.
 Students who are without enrollment and are withdrawn will have their SEVIS I-20 or DS-2019 terminated.
 If students have financial difficulty it is important to meet with the International Affairs.